NishchayBansal/Elevate-Labs-Task8/README.md

 **•	Protocols:** Different VPN providers use various encryption protocols, like OpenVPN, IPsec, and L2TP/IPsec.

-**•	No-Logs Policy:** A no-logs policy, where the VPN provider doesn't keep records of your online activities, enhancing privacy by ensuring your browsing history hidden.
+**•	No-Logs Policy:** A no-logs policy, where VPN provider doesn't keep records of your online activities, enhancing privacy, ensuring your browsing history hidden.

 **Privacy Features:**

-**•	IP Address Masking:** VPNs redirect your internet traffic through a remote server, assigning you a new IP address, effectively hiding your real IP.
+**•	IP Address Masking:** VPNs redirect your internet traffic through a remote server, assigning you a new IP address, effectively hiding real IP.

 **•	Virtual Location:** You can choose a VPN server location to make it appear as if you're browsing from that location.

 **•	Anonymization:** VPNs help anonymize your online activity by masking your identity and location.

 **8. Write a summary on VPN benefits and limitations.**

 **Benefits:**